BootBlock/PoSh-Backup/README.md

 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created archives to ensure backup reliability.
 *   **Exit Pause:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.

+## How to Use
+This information is coming soon to the wiki, but for now, run the `PoSh-Backup.ps1` script via PowerShell; it'll ask you whether you want to create the default `User.psd1` config file - you do, so hit Y and enter.
+Next, open up the `Config\User.psd1` file in a text editor [Visual Studio Code](https://code.visualstudio.com/) is good for this due to its syntax highlighting) and take a look; its comments function as live documentation.